reshinto/reshinto.github.io/docs/languageSpecific/readme.md

+# Programming Languages

-# How to compile and run files of different languages in the terminal
+- How to compile and run files of different languages in the terminal

 # Run C++ files